-Climate Emergency: Verso Student Reading
+Environment and Ecology: Verso Student Reading

-In a world careening towards climate chaos, nature is dead.
-It can no longer be separated from society.
-Everything is a blur of hybrids, where humans possess no exceptional agency to set them apart from dead matter.
-But is it really so?
 In this blistering polemic and theoretical manifesto, Andreas Malm develops a counterargument: in a warming world, nature comes roaring back, and it is more important than ever to distinguish between the natural and the social.
 Only with a unique agency attributed to humans can resistance become conceivable.

 In Extreme Cities, Dawson offers an alarming portrait of the future of our cities, describing the efforts of Staten Island, New York, and Shishmareff, Alaska residents to relocate; Holland’s models for defending against the seas; and the development of New York City before and after Hurricane Sandy.
 Our best hope lies not with fortified sea walls, he argues.
 Rather, it lies with urban movements already fighting to remake our cities in a more just and equitable way.